mathsemilio/simple-apod-browser/README.md

 features, like "Pick APoD by Date" and "Get Random APoD".

 ## Functionalities to be added
-1.Settings screen;
+1. Settings screen;
-2.Ability to download pictures.
+2. Ability to download pictures.

 ## Points to be fixed
-1.Display of images on the detail screen;
+1. Display of images on the detail screen;
-2.Undo operation on excluded favorite APoDs.
+2. Undo operation on excluded favorite APoDs.

 ## External Libraries used
-1.Room;
+1. Room;
-2.Retrofit;
+2. Retrofit;
-3.Glide;
+3. Glide;
-4.Kotlin Coroutines for Android;
+4. Kotlin Coroutines for Android;
-5.Swipe-Refresh Layout;
+5. Swipe-Refresh Layout;
-6.PhotoView;
+6. PhotoView;
-7.Jetpack Navigation Component.
+7. Jetpack Navigation Component.

 *For more info on the libraries used, refer to these links:*
 <p><a href="https://developer.android.com/training/data-storage/room/">Room</a></p>